 Use #6: Data Analysis

 Trends and Insights

 Most loyalty programs, and some CRM programs, offer a pretty useful level of data analysis to give you actionable insights into your business.
 The more thorough your tracking tools, the more in-depth the analysis can be.
 On a product level, data analysis can tell you what products are selling and which aren’t, so you can determine if you need to make adjustments on quantity levels, or start a promotion.
 In a sales environment, analytics can tell you how well each member of your sales team is doing, so you can make the best choice when assigning tasks.
 The Base CRM offers in-depth sales analytics to do just that.

 CRM software gives you the ability to track the stage each sale is in across your team.
 You can prioritize sales by opportunity and manage all aspects of your workflow as well.
 Sugar CRM (see our review) offers real-time pipeline management to give you the most up-to-date information, as well as management tools to help you assign tasks to your sales team.

 Coupled with sales tracking is employee tracking.
 Many CRM companies offer tools that track what employees are doing, their progress on assigned tasks, and the stages of each of their sales.

 Use #8: Mobility

 If your business necessitates frequent travel, then having access to your contacts, as well as other aspects of your business, is critical.
 Some CRM providers offer mobile apps and remote access options so you can access the information you need from wherever you are.
-Zoho CRM and Solve360 CRM both offer mobile apps in addition to their main software.
-Pipedrive CRM offers an iPhone mobile solution as well as a remote access option for android and windows users.
+Zoho CRM and Solve360 CRM (see our review) both offer mobile apps in addition to their main software.
+Pipedrive CRM (see our review) offers an iPhone mobile solution as well as a remote access option for android and windows users.